 “An ancient variety bred out over time could contain a gene for resistance to a deadly wheat disease or for tolerance to climate change effects like heat and drought, which are expected to become more severe in developing countries where smallholder farmers and their families depend on wheat,” she explained.

 Sansaloni’s team has been sequencing DNA from as many as 2,000 seed samples a week, as well as deriving molecular markers for breeder- and farmer-valued traits, such as disease resistance, drought or heat tolerance and qualities that contribute to higher yields and grain quality.

-They are using a high-end DNA sequencing system located at the Genetic Analysis Service for Agriculture (SAGA), a partnership between CIMMYT and Mexico’s Secretariat of Agriculture, Livestock, Rural Development, Fisheries and Food (SAGARPA), and with the support of a private company from Australia, Diversity Arrays Technology (DArT).
+They are using a high-end DNA sequencing system located at the Genetic Analysis Service for Agriculture (SAGA), a partnership between CIMMYT and Mexico’s Ministry of agriculture and rural development (SADER), and with the support of a private company from Australia, Diversity Arrays Technology (DArT).

 The sequencer at SAGA can read 1600 samples of seed at once and develops more data than ever before.
 The HiSeq 2500 boils down data and shows the information at a “sequence level”, for example, height variations among wheat varieties.

 Worldwide, there are few other machines that produce this kind of data and most are owned by private companies, explained Sansaloni.
 This was the first non-Latin American based project used by the HiSeq 2500.

 “The success of this project shows what a fantastic opportunity for international collaboration we now have,” Sansaloni said.
 “I can’t even put a value on the importance of the data we have collected from this project.
 It’s priceless.”

 After data has been collected, seed samples will be “regenerated” by ICARDA and CIMMYT.
 That is, the process of restoring old seed samples with healthy new seeds.